 I like the idea of knowing where they are at all times.

-I don't like that they're in cutter and living in lavish conditions, but I like the fact that I know what their address is, and that gives special forces and commando units a good opportunity to do something about it because they ain't going anywhere.
+I don't like that they're in Qatar and living in lavish conditions, but I like the fact that I know what their address is, and that gives special forces and commando units a good opportunity to do something about it because they ain't going anywhere.

-And what happened to Osama bin Laden in the end.
+And what happened to Osama bin Laden in the end?

 That will happen to each one of them at some point.

-I I hope so.
+I hope so.

-I'm sick and tired of seeing tens of thousands or hundreds of thousands of soldiers or civilians die because there's some unwritten rule about not assassinating political leaders or terrorist leaders or or or you know, even if they're elected, well, these guys are not really elected.
+I'm sick and tired of seeing tens of thousands or hundreds of thousands of soldiers or civilians die because there's some unwritten rule about not assassinating political leaders or terrorist leaders or, you know, even if they're elected.

 I'm sick and tired of that.

-But what we've seen on the college campuses from the United Nations, you wrote a great column about Susan Sarandon.
+Listen, we're all aware of anti-Semitism through the years, but what we've seen on the college campuses from the United Nations, you wrote a great column about Susan Sarandon.

-Is this shocking you the extent of this anti-Semitism?
+Is this shocking you, the extent of this anti-Semitism?

 It's not shocking.